Mikejo5000/vsts-docs-pr/docs/extend/publish/publicize.md

 Once you are ready to publish a public VSTS listing to the Marketplace, follow these steps:

-1. Log in into http://marketplace.visualstudio.com/manage/publishers with the account with which you publish and manage VSTS listings in Marketplace
+1. Log in to http://marketplace.visualstudio.com/manage/publishers with the account with which you publish and manage VSTS listings in Marketplace
 2. Select the publisher and through the **Details tab** apply for publisher verification.
 You will find the appropriate section towards the bottom of the tab.
 3. Expect Microsoft to approve or respond within 3 business days to your verification request.